 - Ratios: An excellent student to instructor ratio is maintained for practical training.

 - History: ESA has offered the EMT/PCP program since 2000 and uses a case based program design.

-- Online: ESA PCP students utilize iPads and an online platform throughout the program.
+- Online: ESA PCP students utilize tablets and an online platform throughout the program.

-- Current Methods: iPads are used to track competencies online using the CompTracker program.
+- Current Methods: Tablets are used to track competencies online using the CompTracker program.

 - Equipment: Modern EMS equipment including an ambulance which provides the opportunity to master the skills needed to load, transport and treat patients in a stationary and moving vehicle.

 - Practicum Locations: Excellent practicum sites in high call volume services in Alberta.

 - Practicums: Clinical and ambulance practicums are coordinated by ESA Practicum Coordinators.
 Pre-practicum, mid-practicum and end-practicum assessments and visits or phone conferences are provided for each student.

 - Field Trips: A variety of field trips enhance learning.

 - High Tech Simulation Day: One day of simulation training is held at HSERC, the Health Sciences Council University of Alberta, using emergency equipment of the same standard as at the U of A Hospital Emergency Department and the Edmonton Clinic Health Academy.
 Standardized patients (persons trained to respond to particular scenarios) or computerized mannequins are part of these sessions.